Y'know things that are all the rage? Blogs. Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

 In hot water we trust

-· 282 words (eats up about 2 mins)Signs and labels everywhere, nor any drop of sense.
+· 282 words (kills about 2 mins)Signs and labels everywhere, nor any drop of sense.
 Signs and labels everywhere, it’s time for recompense.

 Behold ye pirates of the airwaves

-· 347 words (kills about 2 mins)Shiver me timbers, there’s a nugget of silver in the Frequency Modulation band that the authorities don’t want us to hear.
+· 347 words (wastes about 2 mins)Shiver me timbers, there’s a nugget of silver in the Frequency Modulation band that the authorities don’t want us to hear.